enzonjagi/RESTAPI_Django/README.md

 and consume this apis with apps.
 This will be done in phases:
 </p>

-* <b>Follow along tutorials</b>: Being a beginner, I will start with the follow alogn tutorials
+* <b>Follow along tutorials</b>: Being a beginner, I will start with the follow along tutorials
 * <b>Customly Tailored apps</b>: The custom apis and apps that I'll be building along the process - might write some tutorials too.

 ## Follow along tutorials on djangorestframework